Particular/docs.particular.net/samples/azure/polyorphic-events-asb/sample.md

 ## Subscriber

 By default, all events handled in `Subscriber` will be auto subscribed.
-Default topology subscription behaviour will create 2 subscriptions, one for each event.
+Default topology subscription behavior will create 2 subscriptions, one for each event.

 ![](images/subscriptions.png)

-### Auto subscription behaviour
+### Auto subscription behavior

 Normally, this would be fine.
 Though not with ASB transport and polymorphic events.
 Each subscription is filtering messages based on `NServiceBus.EnclosedMessageTypes` header.
 When an event of `BaseType` is published, it's going only into `Samples.ASB.Polymorphic.Subscriber.BaseEvent` subscription as per image below.